 Anthropic hires new AI Rule and Law team

-Anthropic has posted job listings for a new "AI & Rule of Law" team within its Anthropic Institute, according to the company's Greenhouse job posting and coverage by Business Insider.
-The role is listed in San Francisco and the posting cites a salary range of $295,000 to $345,000 (Greenhouse).
-The job description frames the team as studying how frontier AI interacts with democratic institutions, listing four focus areas: AI safety evaluations with a legal alignment lens; institutional vulnerability analysis; novel legal issues in frontier AI; and applications that bolster democratic processes (Greenhouse).
-Matthew Botvinick, a Resident Fellow at Yale Law School who will lead the team, wrote on X that the group will ask "what will it mean for executive power, for courts and elections, and for the public deliberation that constitutional democracy ultimately rests on" (Business Insider).
+Anthropic has posted hiring listings for a new "AI & Rule of Law" team within its Anthropic Institute, per the company's Greenhouse job posting and independent coverage by IBTimes UK.
+The San Francisco role lists a salary range of $295,000 to $345,000 (Greenhouse).
+The posting frames the team as studying how frontier AI affects constitutional democratic institutions, with four focus areas: AI safety evaluations with a legal alignment lens, institutional vulnerability analysis, novel legal issues in frontier AI, and applications that bolster democratic processes (Greenhouse).
+The team will be led by Matthew Botvinick, a Resident Fellow at Yale Law School (IBTimes UK).
+The Institute is described in the posting as an externally facing research group whose access to internal developer information distinguishes its work from outside academic study.

 What happened